Excelsior-Technologies-Community/PHP_Laravel12_Google_Map_Using_Lat_Long/README.md

 CSS ensures the map has height and width.

-initMap() is called automatically after the script loads.
+initMap() is called automatically when the script loads.

 $location['lat'] and $location['lng'] pass PHP values to JS.